Probabilistic programming

 Zhusuan.

-ZhuSuan is a python probabilistic programming library for Bayesian deep learning, which conjoins the complimentary advantages of Bayesian methods and deep learning.
-ZhuSuan is built upon Tensorflow.
+ZhuSuan is a Python probabilistic programming library for Bayesian deep learning, which conjoins the complementary advantages of Bayesian methods and deep learning.
+ZhuSuan is built upon TensorFlow.
 Unlike existing deep learning libraries, which are mainly designed for deterministic neural networks and supervised tasks, ZhuSuan provides deep learning style primitives and algorithms for building probabilistic models and applying Bayesian inference.
 The supported inference algorithms include:

 • Variational inference with programmable variational posteriors, various objectives and advanced gradient estimators (SGVB, REINFORCE, VIMCO, etc).